The two types of assured shorthold tenancies

 - Complaints about the property If your tenant makes a legitimate complaint about the condition of your property and you fail to deal with it, the tenant may then refer the matter to the local housing authority.
 A section 21 notice issued after the initial complaint will be invalid once the local housing authority notice is served.

 - Use the right form You must use form 6A to make a section 21 notice.
+You can use our template letter to give a tenant notice of possession under Section 21, alongside the 6A form.

 The tenant must also be given the following information when they start renting for a Section 21 to be valid: